Friday, December 1, 2023

 Still, while there is a love of walking here, there is less a love of walking orderly.
 Give me a few minutes and you will understand what I mean.

 I have given serious years of my life trying to sort out the rules for walking in the UK.
-I have always intuitively felt that, somehow, figuring out these rules would be a window into the wider society.
+I have always intuitively felt that somehow figuring out these rules would be a window into the social psychology of the UK.
 It might.
 Let’s see.
 But it’s probably also that I am a grumpy middle-aged guy who cannot enjoy a good walk without being annoyed.
 I am even happier if the cause of my misery can be blamed on others!

 First, let’s get the issue of queuing versus walking out of the way.
 Standing in a line is not the same as walking down the street.
 Simple enough.
 Brits queue perfectly.
 For a brilliant and fun BBC article on queuing, click here